Skip to content

 You can mail them too if you’d like to avoid visits.

-When the Guild deposits the funds into you club bank account, add a New Transaction (Deposit) in TidyHQ and title it "O-Day Sem1 Club Vouchers" or something similar and obvious.
+When the Guild deposits the funds into your club bank account, add a new transaction (Deposit) in TidyHQ and ad a title in the transaction reference and transaction description and title it "O-Day Sem1 Club Vouchers" or something similar and obvious.

 Find out more: How to submit $5 Guild club vouchers